Peru pool referendum closer to reality, 562 signatures turned in

-A former Peru alderwoman has completed a critical step to place an advisory referendum on the November ballot for a municipal swimming pool by collecting the required amount of signatures.
+A former Peru alderwoman has completed a critical step to place an advisory referendum on the November ballot for a municipal swimming pool by collecting the required number of signatures.

-Sherry Mayszak, who has been working on the referendum since fall, said she received 562 signatures of the 331 required to have the question placed on the November ballot.
+Sherry Mayszak, who has been working on the referendum since last fall, said she received 562 of the 331 required signatures to have the question placed on the November ballot.

-She said she handed in the 62 signature sheets to Peru City Clerk Dave Bartley on Thursday.
-Bartley chose not to put informational flyers inside of city bills in March, saying the city of Peru should not get involved in publicizing a political topic.
+She said she handed in the 62 signature sheets to Peru City Clerk Dave Bartley on July 25.
+Bartley chose not to put informational flyers inside city bills in March, saying the city of Peru should not get involved in publicizing a political topic.

-La Salle County Clerk Jennifer Ebner said petition-based referendums have until closing on Aug.
-5 to turn them into the affected government, in this case Peru.
-Then there is an objection period to closing on Aug.
-12. If no one objects that entity, Peru, has until Aug.
-29 to pass them along to the clerk’s office and the clerk will tell the vendor to put the referendum on the ballot.
+La Salle County Clerk Jennifer Ebner said petition-based referendums have until closing Aug.
+5 to turn them in to the affected government – in this case, Peru.
+Then, there is an objection period until closing Aug.
+12. If no one objects to that entity, Peru has until Aug.
+29 to pass it along to the clerk’s office, and the clerk will tell the vendor to put the referendum on the ballot.

-Ebner said if there is an objection she would have to hold a hearing within three to five business days from when she received the objection and it’s typically a quick process to determine if everything is valid.
+Ebner said that if there is an objection, she would have to hold a hearing within three to five business days from when she received the objection, and it’s typically a quick process to determine whether everything is valid.

 “The response I got from residents was overwhelmingly in favor of bringing an outdoor swimming pool back to Peru,” Mayszak said.
 “Many were upset that the original pool was demolished in the first place and felt it could have been repaired.”

-She said some residents shared memories of children learning to swim in the pool with some still having the pool baskets from the old pool that were sold when the it was demolished.
+She said some residents shared memories of children learning to swim in the pool, while some still having pool baskets from the old pool that were sold when it was demolished.

 Mayszak said she encountered about three residents who were against the referendum, sharing various reasons for no longer needing a municipal pool in Peru.